 Enjoy authentic Shaxi organic cooking at the Pear Blossom, located in the Pear Orchard Temple in Diantou Village, Shaxi.
 The restaurant features an outstanding wine collection and amazing views of the valley from the upper terrace.
 Enjoy authentic Shaxi pizza, dumplings, baba and other delights.

-Sino-American Conservation Group, The Ginkgo Society have leased the rights to historic Ci Yin An (the Pear Orchard Temple) in Diantou Village, Shaxi.
-The temple will continue to serve as a community and religious centre as well as the Shaxi Visitor's Centre, with a teahouse, cooking school, meditation center and vegetarian dining.
+American conservation group, The Ginkgo Society have leased the rights to historic Ci Yin An (the Pear Orchard Temple) in Diantou Village, Shaxi.
+The temple will continue to serve as a community and religious centre as well as the Shaxi Visitor's Centre, with a teahouse, cooking school, meditation center, Yoga terrace, classrooms and vegetarian dining.

 >> read more